unraid/api/api/docs/development.md

 ## Building in Docker

 To get a development environment for testing start by running this docker command:

-``docker-compose run build-interactive``
+``docker compose run build-interactive``

 which will give you an interactive shell inside of the newly build linux container.

 To automatically build the plugin run the command below:

-``docker-compose run builder``
+``docker compose run builder``

 The builder command will build the plugin into deploy/release, and the interactive plugin lets you build the plugin or install node modules how you like.

 ## Logs